SanderMertens/flecs/docs/FlecsScript.md

 [{10, 20}, {30, 40}, {50, 60}]
 ```

 Initializers must always be assigned to an lvalue of a well defined type.
-This can either be a typed variable, component assignment or in the case of nested initializers, an element of another initializer.
+This can either be a typed variable, component assignment, function parameter or in the case of nested initializers, an element of another initializer.
 For example, this is a valid usage of an initializer:

 ```c
 const x = Position: {10, 20}